 The Culinary & Baking Club is comprised of students who are enrolled in the Culinary Technology program.
 The primary purpose of this club is to provide scholarships to members with monies earned through career enhancing experiences.
 The club offers opportunities for fellowship with other students and industry professionals in order to provide the members with network opportunities within their chosen professions.
-For more information, contact Advisor Celena Nilo at 336-838-6506 or email canilo749@wilkescc.edu.
+For more information, contact Advisor Celena Nilo at 336-838-6506 or email canilo749@wilkescc.edu, or co-Advisor, Chuck Wallace at 336-838-6574 or email cdwallace743@wilkescc.edu.